-Goober was the goofy gas station attendant and cousin of the other popular character Gomer Pyle, played by fellow Alabama native, Jim Nabors.
+Goober was the goofy gas station attendant and cousin of Gomer Pyle, played by fellow Alabama native Jim Nabors.
 Goober was brought back to appear in Mayberry R.F.D., Return to Mayberry and Gomer's spin-off show, Gomer Pyle, U.S.M.C.
-Lindsey even played his hilarious country character on the show Hee Haw, which he appeared on for twenty years.
+Lindsey even played his hilarious country character on the show Hee Haw, which he appeared on for 20 years.

-George Smith Lindsey first got his start in acting after graduating from the University of North Alabama and serving in the United States Air Force.
-He was also a high school teacher before attending the American Theater Wing and starting to work on his comedy skills by performing in nightclubs.
+George Smith Lindsey first got his start in acting after graduating from the University of North Alabama (then called the Florence State Teacher's College) and serving in the United States Air Force.
+He taught at Hazel Green High School in Hazel Green, Alabama before attending the American Theater Wing and chasing a standup comedy career.
 He spent a few years working in theater in New York City (including two Broadway plays) before relocating to Los Angeles.
-He started making a name for himself in Hollywood through roles in various westerns like Gunsmoke and The Rifleman but also appeared in The Real McCoys, The Twilight Zone, Daniel Boone, Voyage to the Bottom of the Sea, and The Alfred Hitchcock Hour prior to landing the role of Goober on Andy Griffith.
+He started making a name for himself in Hollywood through roles in various TV westerns like Gunsmoke and The Rifleman.
+He also appeared on The Real McCoys, The Twilight Zone, Daniel Boone, Voyage to the Bottom of the Sea, and The Alfred Hitchcock Hour prior to landing the role of Goober on Andy Griffith.

-Throughout his acting career, Lindsey also appeared on the TV series M*A*S*H, as well as multiple animated Disney films including The Aristocats, Robin Hood and The Rescuers.
+Throughout his acting career, Lindsey also appeared on the TV series M*A*S*H and contributed to multiple animated Disney films, including The Aristocats, Robin Hood and The Rescuers.
 His close friend Ernest Borgnine even wrote in his autobiography that Lindsey turned down the role of Spock in Star Trek, a role which made Leonard Nimoy a household name.
 Who knows if that's true, but it makes for a fun story!

 One of the most memorable things about George Lindsey was his dedication to the Special Olympics.
 He hosted the George Lindsey Celebrity Weekend and Golf Tournament in Montgomery, Alabama which raised $1 million for the Alabama Special Olympics.